esl/code-beam-europe/_trainings/secure-coding-on-the-beam.md

 - Intermediate Erlang/Elixir developers, testers and devops working with BEAM projects

 **Tutorial prerequisites:**
-- Basic Elixir syntax and concepts
+- Basic Elixir and Erlang syntax and concepts
 - Basic familiarity with the BEAM